pcraciunoiu/embrangler_pelican/content/posts/2013-04-07-have-we-forgotten-to-be-social.md

 Title: Have we forgotten to be social?
 Date: 2013-04-07 21:21
 Tags: reading, happiness
-Summary: It's 2013 and what we value seems more superficial than ever.
+Summary: It's 2013 and we value numbers.
+That seems more superficial than ever.

 We measure and consume everything.
 We quantify and track. <strong>Numbers are key.</strong> That seems like a good thing.
 What could be wrong with it?